 In a pre-internet age, there were less distractions like the games you can find at thebest-casinos.com, and only a few main television channels to choose from with the BBC by far the most popular.

 For Thorburn, the only consolation in his 16-10 defeat was that the Canadian did enough to usurp Ray Reardon at the top of the world rankings list – becoming just the second player to hold the position since the list was officially recognised five years earlier.

-Champion of Champions winner Doug Mountjoy was the opponent in the final, the Welshman himself making some history with a magnificent 145 total clearance in his last four defeat of Reardon – a World Championship record.
+Champion of Champions winner Doug Mountjoy was Davis’ opponent in the final – the Welshman making some history himself with a magnificent 145 total clearance in his last four defeat of Reardon, marking a new World Championship record.

 Both players were participating in a world final for the first time, but any possibility of nerves from Davis were quickly dispelled when he took the opening six frames of the showdown.